When we ask anyone outside of Canada what Canada’s capital is, we tend to get a lot of wrong answers.

 Parliament Hill has been the scene of many historic ceremonies in Canada, including the VE Day celebrations, the first raising of Canada’s new flag in 1965, and the celebration of Canada’s Centennial in 1967.

-Perhaps FlightHub’s most recommended Ottawa attraction, the Rideau Canal is one of Canada’s most popular and iconic sites – and a UNESCO World Heritage Site.
+One of Canada’s most popular and iconic sites, the Rideau Canal is a top Ottawa attraction – and a UNESCO World Heritage Site.

-You’ll love skating on the groomed “Skateway,” which stretches for almost five miles from Ottawa’s downtown area to Dows Lake (together, the canal and Dows Lake form the “largest, naturally frozen skating rink in the world”).
+You’ll love skating on the groomed “Skateway.”
+It stretches for almost five miles from Ottawa’s downtown area to Dows Lake.

 Gliding along the ice as a way of getting around has even been done by members of Parliament and prime ministers over the years!

-There are three museums you’ll want to check out in Ottawa.
+There are three Ottawa museums you’ll want to check out.